kevin-j-m/kjm-blog/content/featured-writing.md

 description: "Kevin enjoys sharing what he learns through blogging.
 This page highlights posts of his that have been shared by others."
 ---

-Kevin enjoys sharing what he learns through blogging.
-You can find his full archive of writing on this site, as well as cross-posted at his [dev.to profile](https://dev.to/kevin_j_m).
-This page highlights posts of his that have been shared by others.
+I enjoy sharing what I learns through blogging.
+You can find my full archive of writing on this site, as well as cross-posted at my [dev.to profile](https://dev.to/kevin_j_m).
+This page highlights posts of mine that have been shared by others.

 [Finding an Initially Confusing Result in Rails]({{< ref "find-or-initialize-by-block" >}})